HOA/COA Security And Safety

 1. Get a Security Assessment

-A homeowners association security assessment inspects the community premises and outlines any vulnerabilities.
+An owners association security assessment inspects the community premises and outlines any vulnerabilities.
 The inspection identifies which areas are exposed to threats and what security issues the HOA has.

 In addition to identifying issues, the assessment can provide potential solutions and associated costs.
 The board can act on these solutions and incorporate them into the HOA’s operations.